What is an EDC Flashlight?

 Real-World Testing

-- Outdoor navigation → excellent visibility
+- Outdoor navigation → lights up a good distance ahead

-- Indoor use → practical brightness control
+- Indoor use → low modes don't blind you

-Comparison with Other Brands
+SPERAS EDC Comparison with Other Brands

 | Feature | SPERAS | Olight | Fenix |